Externoak/Vagrant-Django/README.md

 It will automatically have a working server on IP assigned to the server on port :8000

-If you want to create your own projecto follow these steps:
+If you want to create your own project follow these steps:

     vagrant ssh